How Long Does a Dog Stay in Heat?Updated: April 05, 2023

 - Numerous attempts to mount other dogs

+How long do dogs stay in heat and what exactly are the stages of the heat cycle?
 Here are the different stages of a dog’s full estrous cycle:

-Proestrus.
 This is the stage where most pet parents say, “My dog is in heat!”.
-Lasting for an average of nine days, this is the stage where male dogs will be attracted to your fur-baby but your female dog will not feel the same way.
+Lasting for an average of nine days, this is the stage where male dogs will be attracted to your furbaby but your female dog will not feel the same way.
 The levels of estrogen are will start to rise, the vulva will begin swelling, and a blood-tinged discharge will be present but only in small amounts.

-Estrus.
 This stage is where your female dog will become responsive to the males lurking around her.
-Estrus is the stage where your dog will be most fertile and will usually last from an average of 9 days.
+Estrus is the stage where your dog will be most fertile and will usually last an average of 9 days.

 This is the best stage to breed your dog, given that it’s not her first or second heat and she is both physically & mentally prepared for pregnancy.
 If she is not, then you might consider taking pregnancy prevention methods.

-Anestrus.
 If your dog is not pregnant, this is the dormant stage of the estrous cycle, waiting for the next proestrus to begin.
 Most dogs will go into heat twice a year but certain breeds, like the Rhodesian ridgeback and the Basenji, only go into heat once a year.
 Additionally, Pets WebMD says that the frequency of estrous cycles depends on your dog, but should be consistent.
 If it isn’t, talk to your vet so they can determine why your dog is having irregularities.

-However, if she is pregnant, she will be giving birth in about 62 to 64 days.
+If she is pregnant, she will be giving birth in about 62 to 64 days.
 It’s a good idea to speak with your veterinarian about your dog so you know what to expect.

 More Things to Know About a Dog in Heat

-- Your fur-baby can only experience an estrous cycle once or twice a year as it occurs in dogs every six to twelve months.
+- Your dog can only experience an estrous cycle once or twice a year as it occurs in dogs every six to twelve months.
 If you observe that your dog is bleeding every now and then, it might be a sign that she has pyometra (an infection of the uterus).
 This is a medical emergency and you should contact your vet immediately.

 - Once the bloody discharge completely disappears, it still does not mean that your female dog is already safe from all lurking males.
 When the bleeding stops, that may actually be the prime fertility time.
 If you plan on breeding her, it's best to have her undergo a progesterone test after the bleeding has subsided to know what days she is most fertile.

-- If you don't plan on breeding your dog anymore or don't plan on breeding her at all, consider spaying.
-Spaying decreases the risks of your fur-baby developing any infections and mammary cancer.
+- If you don't plan on breeding your dog any more or don't plan on breeding her at all, consider spaying.
+Spaying decreases the risks of your furbaby developing any infections and mammary cancer.

-Keeping Your Dog Safe, Comfortable, and Healthy During Heat
+Keeping Your Dog Safe, Comfortable, and Healthy During Heat Cycles

 During an estrous cycle, it’s important that you give your dog extra love and attention.
 Here are some things you may want to do: